+Throughout Key Stage 2, children broaden and deepen their learning within Mathematics.
+Our preferred calculation methods can be found in our Calculation Policy, which is currently being revised and updated.
 In Lower Key Stage 2, the principal focus of mathematics is to ensure that pupils become increasingly fluent with whole numbers and the four operations, including number facts and the concept of place value.
 This should ensure that pupils develop efficient written and mental methods and perform calculations accurately.
 At this stage, pupils should develop their ability to solve a range of problems.
 By the end of Year 4, pupils should have memorised their multiplication tables up to 12 x 12.

 When children reach Upper Key Stage 2, the principal focus of mathematics teaching is to ensure that pupils extend their understanding of the number system and place value to include larger integers.
 This should develop the connections that pupils make between multiplication and division with fractions, decimals, percentages and ratio.
 At this stage, pupils should develop their ability to solve a wider range of problems, including increasingly complex properties of numbers and arithmetic, and problems demanding efficient written and mental methods of calculation.